Rio Ferdinand: Personal life

 Ferdinand grew up in the Friary council estate, Peckham.
 He has several brothers and sisters: one brother and three sisters on his father's side and a brother and sister from his mother's remarriage.
 His brother, Anton Ferdinand, also played as a defender, while his cousins are Les Ferdinand and Kane Ferdinand.
 Although he spent the majority of his career with Manchester United, he grew up supporting rivals Liverpool.

 In 2006 in Manchester, Ferdinand's girlfriend Rebecca Ellison gave birth to their first son.
 The couple had two more children.
 In 2010, Ferdinand unsuccessfully sued the Sunday Mirror to prevent the publication of a story about an alleged affair with Carly Storey.
-During the case, it was alleged that then-England captain Ferdinand had affairs with 10 different women.
+During the case, it was alleged that then-England captain Ferdinand had affairs with ten different women.

 Ellison and Ferdinand married in 2009.
 Ellison died of breast cancer on 2 May 2015, aged 34.
 Ferdinand's memoir of his wife's illness and subsequent bereavement, Thinking Out Loud, was co-written with Decca Aitkenhead, and published in October 2017.

 On 27 September 2019, Ferdinand married for the second time, to Kate Wright.
 The ceremony was attended by his children, along with the couple's other close family members.
-In June 2020, Ferdinand and Wright announced that they were expecting their first child together, the child, a boy, was born on 18 December 2020.
+In June 2020, Ferdinand and Wright announced that they were expecting their first child together.
+The child, a boy, was born on 18 December 2020.

 Ferdinand set up the Live the Dream Foundation charity in December 2009 to provide education and employment opportunities for children.

+Politics

 Although Ferdinand has never voted before in a general election, he backed a Remain vote in the 2016 United Kingdom European Union membership referendum.